Shift equivalences through the lens of Cuntz-Krieger algebras: Shift equivalence and Cuntz-Pimsner algebras

 \begin{Prop} Let $E$ and $F$ be C*-correspondences over C*-algebras $\A$ and $\B$ respectively.
 If $E$ and $F$ are unitarily equivalent, then $\O(E)$ and $\O(F)$ are equivariantly isomorphic.
 If moreover $E$ and $F$ are imprimitivity bimodules, then $E$ and $F$ are unitarily equivalent if and only if $\O(E)$ and $\O(F)$ are equivariantly isomorphic. \end{Prop}

 \begin{proof} Let $(\overline{\pi},\overline{t})$ be a universal covariant representation for $\O(E)$.
 Assume that $E$ and $F$ are unitarily equivalent.
 By the implication $(1) \implies (4)$ of \cite[Corollary 3.5]{DEG2020} we get that $\T(E)$ and $\T(F)$ are graded isomorphic, and hence equivariantly isomorphic.
-The proof of \cite[Theorem 3.1]{DEG2020} gives rise to an induced isomorphism between $\O(E)$ and $\O(F)$, which is actually equivariant since the ideals $\J_E$ and $\J_F$ are gauge invariant.
+Then, \cite[Theorem 3.1]{DEG2020} gives rise to an induced isomorphism between $\O(E)$ and $\O(F)$, which is actually equivariant since the ideals $\J_E$ and $\J_F$ are gauge invariant.

 Conversely, if $E$ and $F$ are imprimitivity bimodules, and $\varphi : \O(E) \rightarrow \O(F)$ is an equivariant isomorphism.
 Then $\varphi$ is $\mathbb{Z}$-graded, and we get that the restriction $U:= \varphi|_{\O(E)_1} : \O(E)_1 \rightarrow \O(F)_1$ is an isometric $\O(E)_0 - \O(F)_0$ bimodule isomorphism, implemented by the $*$-isomorphism $\rho:= \varphi|_{\O(E)_0} : \O(E)_0 \rightarrow \O(F)_0$.
 From the identifications in the discussion preceding the theorem, we get that $E$ and $F$ are unitarily isomorphic. \end{proof}